 - Half the point of the Fantasy Heroine series is that the characters (especially protagonist Rosamund) go out of their way to defy the intent of Caroline, the author.

 - In To Boldly Flee, The Nostalgia Critic comes face-to-face with his creator.
 The writer says that over time, the Critic evolved to the point that the writer only had to think about what the Critic would do, rather than writing wholly original scenes.
 Since the writer is essentially Doug Walker as himself, this is probably the case in real life as well.

 Examples in real life:

-- In Kamen Tantei, she actually made I Just Write the Thing the centre of a plot - an obsessed fan is furious that her favourite character has been Put on a Bus.
+- In Kamen Tantei, she made this the centre of a plot - an obsessed fan is furious that her favourite character has been Put on a Bus.
 The writer tells her to get a grip, and maintains that after writing the series for such a long time, her role is simply to make sure the characters play nicely together - the plot writes itself.
-Was this a Take That to the author's real-life fans?
+Was this a Take That! to the author's real-life fans?
 Who knows, but the characters are pretty emphatic that there are forces beyond the writer's control at work.

 - In some of the Calvin and Hobbes books, Watterson speaks as if he's just letting Calvin run loose to see what he does.

 - In the Tenth Anniversary collection, he says that he found Calvin and Susie's relationship initially to be too forced, and in the second arc he just let the characters bounce off one another.
 He further notes that he very nearly wrote himself into a corner doing that.

 - Lynn Johnston often used this when discussing For Better or for Worse.
 Dissenters consider this her way of abdicating responsibility for poor narrative decisions, but you can definitely see how characters would take on lives of their own after nearly 30 years.